 STEP 4.
-Develop Good Flexibility.
-Chairside stretching will help you regain full range of motion and prepare you for strengthening.
+DEVELOP GOOD FLEXIBILITY.
+Have you noticed you are tighter on one side than the other?
+Muscle imbalances are very common among dental professionals and can lead to neuromuscular, joint and spine disorders.
+Chairside stretching is imperative to correct these imbalances, regain full range of motion and prepare you for strengthening.
 Overstretching muscles with active trigger points may cause micro-tearing of muscle, which is why stretching is recommended after trigger point treatment.
 Since dental professionals are prone to muscle imbalances, it is important to ensure you are targeting the correct muscles with your stretching.
 Rather than stretching muscles that are already elongated, focus on the muscles that tend to become short, tight and ischemic.
-Chairside stretching is an important strategy to perform throughout the workday to prevent microtrauma and muscle imbalances, especially for men, who are more prone to musculoskeletal injury due to poor flexibility than women.
-Stretching is especially important after prolonged static postures, and even more so if awkward positions were assumed.
-The Chairside Stretching & Trigger Point DVD kit was developed to target the tight, ischemic muscles in dental professionals.
+Chairside stretches are especially for men, who are more prone to musculoskeletal injury due to poor flexibility than women.

-However, if you over-strengthen muscles with trigger points, your pain may worsen, which if why this is the 5th step in our sequence.
-Consider waiting till the area is pain-free to begin strengthening.
+If you strengthen muscles with trigger points, your pain may worsen, which if why this is the 5th step in our sequence.
+Wait until the area is pain-free and you have full range of motion before you begin strengthening.

+Endurance-type training (not strength training) is the foundation of the Dr. Valachi’s exercises.
 Numerous studies support endurance exercise over strength training for dental professionals.
-In dentistry, it is imperative to have proximal stability–when these postural “stabilizer” muscles become fatigued, not only can the operator slump into less than optimal posture, but the “mover” muscles are called upon to perform a stabilizing task for which they are not designed, (a.k.a., muscle substitution).
+In the dental operatory, you are constantly asking your postural muscles to contract for long periods of time at a very low level.
+This is why endurance-style training is imperative to prevent injury in dentistry!
+When your postural “stabilizer” muscles become fatigued, not only can the operator slump into less than optimal posture, but the “mover” muscles are called upon to perform a stabilizing task for which they are not designed.
 Muscle imbalances can develop that cause painful trigger points and muscle spasms to develop in the inappropriately used muscle.
-Also, joints may not move normally due to the abnormal muscular tension, causing pre-mature degeneration of joint surfaces and inflammation of the muscles or tendons.
-Over time, weak postural stabilizing muscles in dental professionals may ultimately lead to a CTD.
+Over time, weak postural stabilizing muscles in dental professionals may ultimately lead to a musculoskeletal disorder.

 ©2017 Posturedontics, LLC.
 All rights reserved.